Ensono/amido.github.io/docs/testing/testing_overview.md

 ## Types of Testing

-This summary outlines key areas of testing included in the Ensono Stacks.
+This summary outlines key areas of testing integrated within Ensono Stacks as well as some standalone solutions for testing Stacks applications.

 ### Unit Testing
 All of our Stacks come with Unit testing built in.
 This ensures that each individual unit (function/method) works in isolation.